javiaa/CSharpPerformanceTests/Exercise07_Classes/Results/07_ClassStructManipulation/Question.md

-## Which will be the faster object creation and manipulation?
+## Which will be the fastest object creation and manipulation?

 - A) Class
 - B) Struct passing obj to functions